Human Rights: Policy

 When we identify that our business activities have caused or contributed to adverse human rights impacts, we will remediate such impacts through legitimate processes.

-In case if adverse impacts were directly linked to our operations, products, or services by a business relationship, we will endeavor to correct and remedy the situation by using our leverage.
+In case adverse impacts were directly linked to our operations, products, or services by a business relationship, we will endeavor to correct and remedy the situation by using our leverage.

 8. Grievance mechanism